Metadrop/ddev-aljibe/README.md

 - `config`: contains exported Drupal site configuration.
 - `drush`: contains Drush commands, configuration and site aliases.
 - `patches`: contains patches applied to Composer dependencies.
-It is [recommended to download patches and commit them locally](https://www.drupal.org/docs/develop/using-composer/manage-dependencies#patches), and this folder is intended for storing those downloaded patches.
+It is [recommended to download patches and commit them locally](https://www.drupal.org/docs/develop/using-composer/manage-dependencies#patches).
+This folder is intended for storing those downloaded patches.
 - `private-files`: contains private files for Drupal sites.
 Private files should not be stored in the web root for security reasons, so this folder is outside the web root.
 - `recipes`: contains [recipes](https://www.drupal.org/docs/extending-drupal/drupal-recipes) for this project.
-Although recipes can be distributed as standard PHP packages, you can store here recipes specific to your project that are not intended to be shared.
+Although recipes can be distributed as standard PHP packages, you can store project-specific recipes here that are not intended to be shared.
-- `scripts`: any custom scripts for your project can be stored here.
+- `scripts`: custom scripts for your project can be stored here.